 <build command>

-and fix all the errors” - “Look at
+and fix all the errors”<local development server url>

 to see this UI component.
 Then change it so that it looks more minimal.
-Frequently check your work by screenshotting the URL.” - “Run git blame on the file I have open and figure out who added that new title”
+Frequently check your work by screenshotting the URL.”git diff

-to see the code someone else wrote; review the code thoroughly and point out any potential edge cases that were missed” - “Run
+to see the code someone else wrote; review the code thoroughly and point out any potential edge cases that were missed”git diff

 If you’re on a team, use Amp’s thread sharing to learn from each other.